pauhmolins/iot-connectivity-project/README.md

 LoRa is by far the protocol with the highest range, lasting kilometers.
-Wifi, on the other hand, has a range of a few meters (~20m in urban environments), and Bluetooth has the shortest range, lasting only a few meters.
+Wifi, on the other hand, has a range of a few meters (~20m in urban environments), and Bluetooth has the shortest range, reaching only a few meters away.

 This usually relates to power consumption, making protocols that send to higher distances use more energy, but in this comparison there are other factors that have also a high impact